What does yellow discharge mean?

 - increases before a period

-Tracking these changes over time can help teens learn what’s normal for their body and help parents spot changes that may need checking.
-We also have a deep dive on discharge before a period if this is helpful!
+Tracking these changes over time can help teens learn what’s normal for their bodies and help parents spot changes that may need to be checked.
+We also have a deep dive on discharge before a period, if this is helpful!

 It’s best to speak to a doctor if your child or teen has: